pelias/fuzzy-tester/README.md

 - it may not be feasible to fix certain errors at a certain time.
 - The number of test cases is extremely large

-For more info on the challenges,see the original [problem statement](https://github.com/pelias/acceptance-tests/issues/109) that lead to the creation of this library.
+For more info on the challenges, see the original [problem statement](https://github.com/pelias/acceptance-tests/issues/109) that lead to the creation of this library.

 ## Example Usage